-Ablation study on the approximations and Speedups on Smaller Datasets: We conclude the experimental section of this paper, by studying the different approximations.
-We compare the different versions of Taylor approximations in Figure 4, and study the effect of L and r on DNA dataset.
+Ablation Study and Speedups: We conclude the experimental section of this paper by studying the different approximations.
+We compare the different versions of Taylor approximations in Figure 4 and study the effect of L and r on the DNA dataset.
 In the supplementary material, we provide the ablation study for a few more datasets.
 For the ablation study with L, we study L = 20,35 and 50.
-For smaller valueds of L (e.g. below 20, we see that the gains in accuracy are not worth the reduction in effciency), while for larger values of L, the accuracy gets affected.
+For smaller values of L (e.g., below 20, we see that the gains in accuracy are not worth the reduction in efficiency), while for larger values of L, the accuracy gets affected.
 Similarly, we vary r from 1 to 20 (which is 5% of k on DNA dataset).
-We observe that L =20 and r = 3% of k generally provides the best tradeoff w.r.t time vs accuracy.
-Thanks to this choice of r and L, we see significant speedups through our data selection even with smaller neural networks.
+We observe that L=20 and r=3% of k generally provides the best tradeoff w.r.t time vs accuracy.
+Thanks to this choice of r and L, we see significant speedups through our data selection, even with smaller neural networks.
 For example, we see a 6.75x speedup on DNA, 4.9x speedup on SVMGuide, 4.6x on SatImage, and around 1.5x on USPS and Letter.
-Detailed ablation studies on SVMGuide, DNA, SatImage, USPS and Letter are in the supplementary.
+Detailed ablation studies on SVMGuide, DNA, SatImage, USPS, and Letter are in the supplementary.